rovin76/Redux-1/README.md

 -dispatch -
 By Rovin Singh

-- `npm i redux react-redux`
+- cmd: `npm i redux react-redux`
-- createStore
 - create Reducer Function
+- createStore and Pass Reducer Function and initialState to it.
-- wrap
+- wrap our Application ReduxeProvider and pass store to it.
+- using useDispatch and useSelector in our application
+  - useDispatch to perform action
+  - useSelector for reading data from store